 Since the Journal of Linguistic and Intercultural Education is peer reviewed, you have to ensure anonymity of your first submission.
 Therefore, at first submission for blind review, please send two MS Word-format (Windows98, Windows2000, WindowsXP) documents, one containing your article, in which you will not include your name and affiliation, and another document containing the title of your paper, your name and affiliation, as well as email address.
-Please remember that each submission must be accompanied by a separate short biographical note on the author(s).
+Please remember that each submission must be accompanied by a separate short biographical note on the author(s), including the ResearcherID, wherever the case.